chrissedgwick/LensPop_submm/README.md

 python ModelAll.py (takes ~24 hrs for submm 10mJy and frac=0.25, fraction of sky) to generate and observe the idealized lens population

-python MakeResults.py (a few minutes) to generate txt file with all parameters of results
+python MakeResults.py (a few minutes) to generate a .txt file with all parameters of results

 These are shown, with earlier results for specified parameters, in the Jupyter Notebook provided.
 Timimgs shown are for a reasonably recent laptop.